pappybuck/Husky-Coin-Tracker/README.md

 This repository contains the CS4550 final project for Isaac Sadhwani, Bryce Erickson, Harry Allex, Kevin Park and Patrick Buck.
 Our project is a crypto paper trading and portfolio app with an astro frontend and a go backend.
 Our database is pocketbase and interacts with our code using CRUD endpoints.

+## Hosting
+We purchased this domain and hosted it https://www.huskycointracker.com/

 ## How to Run Locally
 First, install the necessary node packages with
 ```